antonmi/espec/README.md

 :meck.new(module, [:non_strict, :passthrough])
 :meck.expect(module, name, function)
 ```
-Find the explanation aboute the `:non_strict` and `:passthrough` options [here](https://github.com/eproxus/meck/blob/master/src/meck.erl).
+Find the explanation about the `:non_strict` and `:passthrough` options [here](https://github.com/eproxus/meck/blob/master/src/meck.erl).
 The default options (`[:non_strict, :passthrough]`) can be overridden:
 ```elixir
 allow SomeModule |> to(accept :func, fn(a,b) -> a + b end, [:non_strict, :unstick])
 ```
-All the mocked modules are unloaded whith `:meck.unload(modules)` after each example.
+All the mocked modules are unloaded with `:meck.unload(modules)` after each example.

 You can also pass a list of atom-function pairs to the `accept` function:
 ```elixir